 So, with this ball you won’t have to worry about moisture seeping into the cover and making the ball heavier when playing matches in wet conditions.

 Check out the informative unboxing video that I’ve linked to below:

 It shows you how the ball looks and feels like from all angles, as well as gives you a picture of how Adidas package the ball to be delivered en masse.

 When it comes to appearance, all these four Uniforia balls are virtually identical, with the main distinguishing factor being the price point.

-Ultimately, the pro version in this roundup is magnificent and I’d highly recommend it for competitive match play.
+Ultimately, the pro version in this roundup is magnificent – with it also featuring in my article on the best soccer balls – so I’d highly recommend it for competitive match play.